material-motion/material-motion/concepts/patterns/plan-fulfillment.md

 - It allows expensive work to execute on separate threads, processes, or workers.
 - Fulfillment is, in practice, code.
 Plans could be code, but they can more easily be represented with rich user interfaces or even sent from one device to another.

+Another way to think of this pattern as Declaration/Execution.

 ### A Plan of Motion

 A Plan is simply **what you want something to do**.